Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Experiments

-We now provide more details on these experiments.
-For TSP, given a set of cities, one aims to find the shortest possible tour $\pi$ that visits each city once and returns to the starting city.
-We generate instances by sampling $n$ vertices $v_i \in [0,1]^2$ from the uniform distribution.
-We generate instances of different sizes $n$ and, for each size, generate $N = 50$ instances.
-We compare our Alg.\ \ref{alg:DFW} with an approximation algorithm based on the MST \cite{Christofides1976}, a quadratic programming (QP) relaxation, and Gurobi, which returns the optimal result for these instances.
-For Alg.\ \ref{alg:DFW} we test three different score matrix $S$ initializations: uniform random in $[0,1]^{n^2}$, MST approximation, and the QP relaxation solution.
-The learning rate used is $\eta=0.01$.
-The maximum number of optimization steps is $T=10000$ and the patience hyperparameter is $T_{\text{patience}} = 2000$.
-Here, $T_{\text{patience}}$ is the number of steps without improvement that triggers early stoppage.
-We observe that all optimization processes converge (see optimization curves and runtime for different heuristics in appendix \ref{exp:detail}).
+\textbf{QAP.} We evaluate on the QAPLIB library \cite{Burkard1997}, which contains $N = 136$ problem instances with sizes between 12 and 256.
+Some instances have confirmed optimal objective values, while others have the best-known objective values reported.
+For Gurobi, we use the Kaufman–Broeckx linearization \cite{kaufman1978algorithm} for the Mixed-Integer Linear Programming (MILP), and we set same maximum time budget for Gurobi and our method as $2n$ seconds, and we report the actual run-time on average for all methods.
+For the same time budget, the canonical ILP formulation \cite{zhang2010solving} fails on 70\% of instances.
+We also test the same benchmark with two other heuristics: Fast Approximate QAP \cite{Vogelstein2015FAQ} and 2-opt algorithm \cite{2-opt58}.
+Our method outperforms all benchmarks (see results in Table \ref{tab:qap}).

+\textbf{TSP.} We generate instances by uniformly sampling $n$ vertices $v_i \in [0,1]^2$.
+For each size $n\in\{20,30,40,50,100\}$, we generate $N = 50$ instances.
+Comparisons are made with an MST-based approximation algorithm \cite{Christofides1976}, a quadratic programming (QP) relaxation, and Gurobi (which is optimal).
+For Alg.\ \ref{alg:DFW} we test three different score matrix $S$ initializations: uniformly random in $[0,1]^{n^2}$, MST approximation, and the QP relaxation solution.
+The learning rate is $\eta=0.01$.
+The maximum number of optimization steps is $T=10000$, and early stopping triggers after $2000$ steps without improvement.
+All optimization processes converge (see optimization curves for different heuristics in App.\ \ref{exp:detail}).
 Results for TSP are presented in Table \ref{tab:tsp}.
-Note that Gurobi is highly effective at solving TSP, always returns the optimal solution, and is quite fast (see Appendix \ref{exp:detail}).
-This is not the case for the other two problems we analyze.
-Nevertheless, we note that our approach can still provide local improvements over QP and MST (see the last two rows in Table \ref{tab:tsp}) by using those solutions as the input score matrix for Alg.\ \ref{alg:DFW}. ts.
+Although Gurobi is highly effective and returns the optimal solution, our approach can still provide local improvements over QP and MST (see the last two rows in Table \ref{tab:tsp}) by using those solutions as the input score matrix for Alg.\ \ref{alg:DFW}.